Keeganw3/Pianos-R-Us/README.md

 ![Post Creater](static/images/pp4-post-creation.png)

+## Checkout
+When a user buys one or multiple items they are taken to the checkout page where they're delivery and payment card information are required.
+The payment system has been securely set up using Stripe and several webhooks to notify the user if a problem occurs.
+(Webhooks could be separate feature).
+When the user successfully places an order they receive a notification and an email confirmation.

+## On-screen Notifications
+Notifications are shown to the user each time they add, remove or edit an item in their cart.
+This also happens if there is ever any problem that occurs while the user is checking out to ensure that the user knows if their purchase get through or not.

 ## Account Registration
 ### Registration Page
 * This application allows the user to create an account to log in and access additional features on the app.
 When registering the webpage will ask for a username (that doesn't already exist), an optional email, a password, and the password a second time to confirm it.
 The webpage will detect the strength of the password entered to make sure it isn't too small or easy to figure out.